nbusseneau/InstantFertilizer/README.md

 ## But why?

-**Instant Fertilizer™️** aims to address the annoyances around initially setting up a farm: the first few **Carrot seeds**, **Turnip seeds**, and **Onion seeds** you find in the wild can be quickly cycled with fertilizers in order to speed up getting to a sustainable state.
+**Instant Fertilizer™** aims to address the annoyances around initially setting up a farm: the first few **Carrot seeds**, **Turnip seeds**, and **Onion seeds** you find in the wild can be quickly cycled with fertilizers in order to speed up getting to a sustainable state.

 To achieve that, the default configuration aims to give a purpose to niche items with little use in vanilla by: